 Planning a Humanist Ceremony

 A humanist ceremony is a secular, non-religious ceremony that is legally binding and recognised.
-Humanists do not believe in God or the supernatural, instead relying on scientific evidence and human achievements.
+Humanists do not believe in God or the supernatural, instead of relying on scientific evidence and human achievements.
 You don’t have to call yourself a humanist to opt for this type of ceremony and it is often an option for couples who have different beliefs.
 You can make your ceremony very personal and unique but it should not include any religious references and the good news, you can also have your wedding ceremony at the weekend.

 There is more information you require when planning your Humanist Ceremony